The common causes of allergies

 Aaachew!
 Where’s that tissue?

 Allergies vary from sufferer to sufferer.
-It could be a seasonal hay fever or something very serious such as a food allergy.
+It could be a seasonal hay fever or something very serious, such as a food allergy.
 Whatever the allergy, only the person enduring the symptoms bears the annoyance of a constant runny nose or the potential dangers of an anaphylactic reaction to peanuts.
-This potentially life-threatening condition is called Anaphylaxis.
+This potentially life-threatening condition is called Anaphylaxis

 The sensitivity of the anaphylactic reactions also varies.
-For some, it may even only take a whiff from a nut to react or come into contact with non-allergic foods that have been handled in the same manufacturing process as allergic foods.
+For some, it may even only take a whiff from a nut to react or come into contact with non-allergenic foods that have been handled in the same manufacturing process as allergic foods.
 That’s why the nature of such an allergy is taken very seriously.

 To sum up, the definition of an allergy is an abnormal reaction to an allergen or ‘trigger’ substance.
-The most common allergens are plant pollen which usually causes hay fever.
-Animal hair, bee stings, medication, nuts, and shellfish are other allergens to name a few.
+The most common allergens are plant pollen, which usually causes hay fever.
+Animal hair, bee stings, medication, nuts, and shellfish are other allergen,s to name a few.

-“A staggering 44% of British adults now suffer from at least one allergy and the number of sufferers is on the rise, growing by around 2 million between 2008 and 2009 alone.
+“A staggering 44% of British adults now suffer from at least one allergy, and the number of sufferers is on the rise, growing by around 2 million between 2008 and 2009 alone.
 Almost half (48%) of sufferers have more than one allergy – that is around 10 million people”

 Types and the common causes of allergies